 - EUR 50 million in Perpetual Step-Up subordinated notes issued on March 23, 1999.
 These notes are callable after 15 years, and at five-yearly intervals thereafter, at SCOR's discretion.
-The floating-rate notes will bear interest indexed on the 6-month EURIBOR plus (i) 0.75% for the first fifteen years of the issue, and (ii) 1.75% thereafter.
+The floating-rate notes will bear interest indexed on the 6-month EURIBOR plus (i) 0.75% for the first fifteen years of the issue, and (ii) 1.75% thereafter. - 30-year subordinated bonds for USD 100 million issued on June 7, 1999, callable at SCOR's discretion each quarter as from the tenth year.
+These floating-rate bonds will bear interest indexed on the 3-month LIBOR rate plus (i) 0.80% for the first ten years of the issue, and (ii) 1.80% thereafter.

-- 30-year subordinated bonds for USD 100 million issued on June 7, 1999, callable at SCOR's discretion each quarter as from the tenth year.
-These floating-rate bonds will bear interest indexed on the 3-month LIBOR rate plus (i) 0.80% for the first ten years of the issue, and (ii) 1.80% thereafter. - on July 6, 2000 the Company issued EUR 100 million in 20-year subordinated bonds, callable at SCOR's discretion each quarter as from the tenth year following their issuance.
-These floating-rate bonds bear interest indexed on the 3- month EURIBOR plus (i) 1.15% for the first ten years, and (ii) 2.15% thereafter.
+- on July 6, 2000 the Company issued EUR 100 million in 20-year subordinated bonds, callable at SCOR's discretion each quarter as from the tenth year following their issuance.
+These floating-rate bonds bear interest indexed on the 3month EURIBOR plus (i) 1.15% for the first ten years, and (ii) 2.15% thereafter.

 - a loan represented by SCOR OCEANEs issued on July 2, 2004 pursuant to the authorization of the Combined Shareholders' General Meeting of May 18, 2004.
-This loan, for a nominal amount of EUR 200 million, is represented by 10 million OCEANEs with par value of EUR 20.
+This Ioan, for a nominal amount of EUR 200 million, is represented by 10 million OCEANEs with par value of EUR 20.
 The bonds earn interest at the rate of 4.125% payable upon maturity on January 1 of each year.
-The loan has a term of 5 years and 183 days.
-At any time since July 2, connection with the financing of the acquisition of Revios Ruckversicherung AG.
+The Ioan has a term of 5 years and 183 days.
+At any time since July 2, 2004 and until the seventh day preceding the normal or early redemption date, bondholders may request conversion or exchange of the bonds for shares until the amortization date at the rate of 1,047 shares for one bond (1).
+The Company may provide new shares to be issued and/or existing shares at its discretion.

+- On July 28, 2006 SCOR issued undated deeply subordinated notes (Tier 1 type) in the amount of EUR 350 million in connection with the financing of the acquisition of Revios Ruckversicherung AG.
 The bond issuance is represented by lastrank subordinated bearer notes with a face value of EUR 50,000 bearing interest at an initial rate of 6.154% per annum, a floating rate indexed on the 3-month EURIBOR plus a margin of 2.90%, payable quarterly.
 No fixed redemption date is set but SCOR reserves the right to redeem the bonds in full or in part as of July 28, 2016.
+The debts of the Horizon securitization vehicle matured and were fully repaid.
+For the 2007 financial year, the repayments totaled EUR 29 million.